cmoon4/backyard_birdbot/README.md

         .
 webcam.release()
 ```
 This cell is where everything happens.
-The content inside the `while` loop will be explanined further below, but first we initialize our webcam and set the resolution via cv2.
+The content inside the `while` loop will be explanined further below, but first we initialize our webcam and set the resolution via cv2. *cv.VideoCapture()* has an index of 1 instead of 0, because the laptop has two cameras and we need the front-facing one.

 The first part within that `while` loop is for acquiring and preparing the image input:
 ```python